spideycarey/moxabuildnewfirmware/README.md

       - Secondary is `10.65.0.250`
    4. ![NTP](https://user-images.githubusercontent.com/109390971/182207266-fd71b35f-93e4-4d0a-93f8-514b0a5a5589.png)
    5. Type `sudo reboot`

-8. Install Moxa Ignition DEB packages
-   These packages are installed so when the edge device reboots, the license key is not lost
-   1. Type `sudo apt install /home/edgeadmin\moxa-uc-8200-series-kernel-module-package-for-ignition-edge-firmware-v1.3-software-package-v1.0.deb`
-   2. Type `sudo apt install /home/edgeadmin\moxa-uc-8200-series-kernel-package-for-ignition-edge-firmware-v1.3-software-package-v1.0.deb`

 8. Install Ignition Edge
    These instructions are based of the Readme file included in the install
    1. Type `sudo mkdir /usr/local/bin/ignition` to create the Ignition directory
    2. Using a FTP/SSH software, copy Ignition Edge install from PC to device
       - Copy Ignition Edge install to `/home/edgeadmin`
-   3. Type `sudo apt-get update` to get and apply updates to device
+   3. *********remove *********** Type `sudo apt-get update` to get and apply updates to device
    4. Type `sudo apt-get install unzip` to install WinZip on device
-   5. Type `sudo unzip /home/edgeadmin/Ignition-Edge-linux-armhf-32-8.1.17.zip -d /usr/local/bin/ignition` to unzip and install
+   5. Type `sudo unzip /home/edgeadmin/Ignition-Edge-linux-armhf-32-8.1.18.zip -d /usr/local/bin/ignition` to unzip and install
-   6. Type `sudo rm /home/edgeadmin/Ignition-Edge-linux-armhf-32-8.1.17.zip` and press `Enter` to remove file
+   6. Type `sudo rm /home/edgeadmin/Ignition-Edge-linux-armhf-32-8.1.18.zip` and press `Enter` to remove file
    7. Type `cd /usr/local/bin/ignition`
    8. Type `sudo chmod +x *.sh` to make all ignition scripts executable
    9. Type `sudo ./ignition.sh install` To install as a system service that auto-starts Ignition on system boo
    10. Type `sudo ./ignition.sh start` to start the ignition gateway

+8. Install Moxa Ignition DEB packages
+   These packages are installed so when the edge device reboots, the license key is not lost
+   1. Type `sudo apt install /home/edgeadmin\moxa-uc-8200-series-kernel-module-package-for-ignition-edge-firmware-v1.3-software-package-v1.0.deb`
+   2. Type `sudo apt install /home/edgeadmin\moxa-uc-8200-series-kernel-package-for-ignition-edge-firmware-v1.3-software-package-v1.0.deb`

 9. Ignition Edge initial commission and modules
-   1. Open a web browser and navigate to `http://192.168.3.127:8088`
+   1. Open a web browser and navigate to `http://192.168.4.127:8088`
    2. Create new user `edgesupport`
       - Password is in secret server
       - Leave ports default and start gateway.
 The gateway take 5 or more min to start